The Biscuit Eater (1972 film): Plot

 The story revolves around a German Wirehaired Pointer named Moreover who has a strong relationship with a boy named Lonnie (Johnny Whitaker).
 Moreover is given away to Willie Dorsey (Godfrey Cambridge), a gas station clerk, but Lonnie and his best friend Text gain possession of the dog through somewhat deceitful bargaining, securing the reluctant respect of Willie.
 The boys train Moreover to be a prize-winning bird dog, entering him in a field trial.

 The dog was initially raised by Lonnie's father, Harvey McNeil, who is an award-winning dog-trainer.
 Although Lonnie viewed Moreover as a personal pet and a close friend, his father considered the dog to be untrainable and a lackluster hunting dog due to his predilection to eat chicken eggs and biscuits instead of learning to train to be a bird dog.
 As he did not wish for Moreover to negatively influence the other hunting dogs on the farm, Harvey gifts the dog to Willie, who had previously asked Harvey for a dog to keep as a companion.
 Lonnie, distraught over the loss of his pet, conspires with his best friend, Text, to trick Willie, who infamously loves to engage in various trades with local individuals, to regain possession of the dog by having Willie trade them the dog for assistance with manual labor.
 Text, who lives on a farm, takes several eggs from his family's chicken coop to Willie's gas station and gives them to Moreover.
 Willie, who had initially been hesitant to take possession of the dog due to its reputation of eating eggs, finds Moreover eating the eggs, which he believes to be from his personal stash of eggs, and becomes irate at the dog's behavior.
 Lonnie and Text are overjoyed that their plan to deceive Willie worked and quickly offer to trade the dog in return for helping Willie carry firewood to his home.
 Willie agrees to the trade, and the boys decide to secretly train the dog together to become a prize-winning bird dog.
 Much to the chagrin of Lonnie's father, Lonnie and Text decide to enter Moreover in the state championship field trial.
 Moreover does well and an incident makes the boys think that Lonnie's father (Earl Holliman) will lose his dog training job if his dog, last year's champion SilverBelle, loses to their dark horse entry.

 Cast

+Music

+The film's score was written by Robert F. Brunner.
+The film features one original song, "Moreover and Me," written and sung by Shane Tatum.
+The song plays during the film's opening credits and is reprised at the film's conclusion.

 Home media

-It is a very little-known film, with availability restricted to the American Region 1 and German Region 2 DVDs.
+The Biscuit Eater was released on DVD in the United States by Walt Disney Home Video on May 21, 2002.
 On November 12, 2019, Disney made The Biscuit Eater available for streaming as part of the launch line-up of its Disney+ service.